Zopolis4/Haruka/README.md

 * -d0 for D0000h, application
 * -d8 for D8000h, application
 * -e0 for E0000h, application for PCjr
-* -e8 for E8000h, application for PCjr
+* -e8 for E8000h, application for PCjr, 32KiB cartridge BASIC for PCjr
 * -f0 for F0000h, system
 * -f8 for F8000h, system